indigo-dc/synergy-doc/doc/admin.md

 # Installation and configuration using puppet

 We provide a Puppet module for Synergy so users can install and configure Synergy with Puppet.
-The module provides both the `synergy-service` and `synergy-scheduler-components`.
+The module provides both the `synergy-service` and `synergy-scheduler-manager` components.

 The module will be available in the [Puppet Forge](https://forge.puppet.com/).
 (TODO)